Publications

 In North Dakota, corn rootworms are most problematic in the southeastern part of the state, where most of the corn acreage is grown.
 However, northern corn rootworms are more abundant in areas farther northward in the state than western corn rootworms.

 Both species have similar life cycles, and they typically have one generation per year.
 Corn rootworm biology is closely tied to that of corn, its primary host plant.
 Larvae feed below ground on corn root systems, whereas adults feed on foliage, silks, pollen and immature kernels.
-Larval root-feeding injury results in the most significant plant injury and associated yield losses caused by corn rootworms.
+Root-feeding injury by larvae causes the most significant damage and associated yield losses.

 Identification